Gurkirat-Khaira/ETERNITY-Bot/README.md

 2. Track the stream's duration
 3. Update the user's streaming statistics
 4. Detect if a stream was interrupted (by crashes or disconnects)

+### Automated Reports System

+The bot includes a comprehensive reporting system that automatically delivers insights about your server's streaming activity:

+- **Hourly Reports**: Provides a summary of all streams that occurred in the past hour
+- **Daily Reports**: Sends a daily digest of all streaming activity at midnight in your configured timezone
+- **Timezone Configuration**: Set your server's timezone for more relevant report timing
+- **Rich Visualizations**: Reports include usernames, channels, durations, and other details
+- **Pagination Support**: For servers with high streaming activity, reports are paginated for better readability

 ## Contributing